benfuller-insidepartners/osa-knowledgebase-chat-integration/README.md

 1. Add the document to any subfolder within the Shared Drive root folder (`<GDRIVE_FOLDER_ID — shared separately>`)
 2. Supported formats: Google Doc, DOCX, XLSX, PDF
-3. If the ingestion workflow is active (auto triggers enabled), it will be picked up within a minute
+3. The document will be automatically picked up on the next scheduled run (Mondays at 2:00 PM)
-4. Otherwise, run the ingestion workflow manually — it will process all documents including the new one
+4. If you need it ingested sooner, run the ingestion workflow manually by clicking "Execute Workflow" in n8n

 ### Updating an Existing Document

 1. Edit the document in Google Drive
-2. The "Watch Updated Files" trigger will detect the change (if active), or run the workflow manually
+2. The changes will be picked up on the next scheduled run (Mondays at 2:00 PM), or run the workflow manually
 3. The workflow automatically deletes old chunks for that document before re-inserting, so you won't get duplicates

 ### Removing a Document